 Try feeding or burping again until they get drowsy.
 If baby falls asleep while nursing, just try to get them into bed as soon as possible afterwards.
 Try your best to remain positive about the process, or baby will sense your anxiety.

 Once down for the night – DO NOT WAKE BABY UP TO EAT.

-Because you have been pumping them full of food during the day, you can worry a little bit less about how much they are eating at night.
-It’s not natural to need to eat in the middle of the night, and as their stomachs grow, they will adjust to that.
+Newborns need to eat on a regular schedule but because you have been pumping them full of food during the day, you can worry a little bit less about how much they are eating at night.
 They WILL wake up when they are hungry but it should be longer than 2 hour intervals.
 The older and bigger they get, the longer they will be able to go without a midnight snack.

 Use a baby monitor to listen for when baby wakes up, and try to get to them as soon as possible.
 Try not to let baby cry for too long, as this will stimulate them more than necessary.
 Newborns will normally only wake up to feed so there is no point in letting them “cry it out.”

 Sleep Training in the Middle of the Night

 If and when baby wakes up in the middle of the night…